swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

     - Evaluate
 3. Visualize the pipeline
 4. Execute the pipeline
-5. Push the changes to DVC and Git
+5. Commit the changes to DVC and Git

 The following diagram illustrates the control flow of the experiment at the end of this chapter: